hphelion/documentation/devplatform/workbook/helloWorld/helloworld.php.md

 ##Run the Application
 1. Open the Helion Management Console. <br> The Management Console is the web-based administrative interface that can be reached by typing the ALS endpoint URL into a browser window.
 2. Click **Applications**.
-3. If the file push was successful, you should see **Hello World** in the list of available applications.
+3. If the file push was successful, you should see **hello-world-php** in the list of available applications.
-4. The status of the application should be **Online**. click the name of the application to launch it.
+4. The status of the application should be **Started**. click the name of the application to launch it.
 5. In the upper right-hand corner, click **View App**.
 6. You should see a simple text message: **Hello World!**